 7. Primary Weapon Armor Penetration (Tank) – This parameter defines the armor penetration capability of the Tank’s 120mm gun in millimeters.
 The armor penetration capability of the tank squad was modified in accordance with the configuration run.

-8. Primary Weapon Rounds Fired (Tank) – This parameter defines the capability of the number of rounds fired by the Tank’s 120mm gun in round per second.
+8. Primary Weapon Rounds Fired (Tank) – This parameter defines the capability of the number of rounds fired by the Tank’s 120mm gun in rounds per second.
 The number of rounds fired by the tank squad was modified in accordance with the configuration run.
 It should be noted that while this design factor is represented in rounds fired per second, MANA captures this factor in terms of rounds fired per 100 seconds, and thus appropriate translation was required.

 9. Secondary Max Effective Range (Tank/IFV) – This parameter defines the secondary maximum effective weapon range of the Tank and IFV’s 7.62mm gun in meters.
 The baseline scenario assigns a series of weapon ranges, each with a unique, corresponding probability of hit.
 Due to the classified nature of this type of information, probability of hit data correlating to effective weapon ranges was unattainable.
 Thus, two assumptions had to be made: 1) At a weapon range of 0 meters, the probability of hitting a target is 100%.
 2) “Effective” is defined as being 90% likely, and thus the maximum effective weapon range as defined by the configuration run would be assigned a 90% probability of hit.
 All other ranges associated with the baseline performance values were omitted.